 Your contacts will think of you first when you have created an emotional tie through your sincere messages, especially when your messages arrive in a variety of formats, but all relate back to you and your firm, and are specifically geared to the recipients.

 No Guarantee of Results but you have to start someplace

-The outcome of each production sale / private treaty promotion or Country Classified Ad depends upon many factors, and no website, email list, radio station or magazine can guarantee a positive result in any particular case.
+The outcome of each production sale / private treaty promotion depends upon many factors, and no website, email list, radio station or magazine can guarantee a positive result in any particular case.
 Pelton Livestock and its representatives make no guarantees, warranties, or predictions about the outcome of your sale.
 We also make no representations that the quality of advertising services to be performed is greater than the quality of advertising services performed by other marketing professionals.
 Our prior results, including customer testimonials and sale reports, do not guarantee a similar outcome.